 Previous years have seen quadrivalent vaccines (4 strains) but 25/26 said goodbye to the Yamagata B strain (due to not circulating for a while) and all UK vaccines are now trivalent.

-• There are some firm words in the flu letter about planning to do more for uptake in 26/27, especially in undeserved groups.
-The new GP contract aims to address these inequalities more fairly.
+There are some firm words in the flu letter about planning to do more for uptake in 26/27, especially in under-served groups.
+The new GP contract aims to address these inequalities (and QOF) more fairly.

 • LAIV is different from other flu vaccines – it is a live attenuated nasal vaccine and must not be injected